cybercongress/cybercongress/blog/drafts/cyb_tutorial_ipfs_links/how_to_open_ipfs_hash.md

-# How to open IPFS link
+# How to open ipfs link using Cyb?
 by [@savetheales](cyb://0x00CA47db1BE92C1072e973fd8DC4A082f7d70214.eth)

 ![ipfs](IPFS_logo.png)